When it comes to bread, this Easy Soft Dinner Rolls recipe is so SIMPLE to make! No mixer needed and hardly ANY kneading!

 - During this time, you’re going to preheat your oven ready for baking!
 Try not to forget this step.
 Yes, I’m speaking from experience.
 I turn my oven back on in the last 5 minutes, as my oven gets hot fast.
 If yours takes time, turn it on earlier.

 Ah the smells.
 The SWEET sweet smells coming from your kitchen are intoxicating.

-Once your bread is baked, brush them over with a light coating of melted butter.
+Once your dinner rolls have baked, brush them over with a light coating of melted butter.
 Most people use egg whites or an egg wash, and you can totally do this if you like!
 We have egg allergies over here, which is why this Easy Soft Dinner Rolls recipe has no egg!

-They’re so good the day OF baking BUT these Easy Soft Dinner Rolls is also amazing the next day! ↓
+Our dinner rolls are so good the day of baking BUT equally as good the next day! ↓